radiantearth/stac-api-spec/README.md

 The [main](https://github.com/radiantearth/stac-api-spec/tree/main) branch in GitHub is used for active development and may be unstable.
 Implementers should reference one of the release branches above for a stable version of the specification.
-*NOTE: This means that if you are on github.com/radiantearth/stac-api-spec then you are looking at an unreleased, unstable version of the specification.
+**NOTE**: This means that if you are on github.com/radiantearth/stac-api-spec then you are looking at an unreleased, unstable version of the specification.
 Use the first listed link on releases to read the current released, stable version of the spec.
 ## About